 We expect to continue to experience significant and increasing levels of competition in the future.
 In addition, there may be other companies which are currently developing competitive products and services or which may in the future develop technologies and products that are comparable, superior or less costly than our own.
 For example, some cryogenic equipment manufacturers with greater resources currently have solutions for storing and transporting cryogenic liquid and gases and may develop storage solutions that compete with our products.
-Additionally, some specialty couriers with greater resources than us may be able to bring its product to market faster than we can and offer its product at a lower price than us to establish market share.
+Additionally, some specialty couriers with greater resources currently provide dry ice transportation and may develop other products in the future, both of which compete with our products.
+A competitor that has greater resources than us may be able to bring its product to market faster than we can and offer its product at a lower price than us to establish market share.
 We may not be able to successfully compete with a competitor that has greater resources and such competition may adversely affect our business.